-CHEM 1211 Principles of Chemistry I 3-2-4 Prerequisite: MATH 1001 or MAT
+CHEM 1211 Principles of Chemistry I

 Prerequisite: MATH 1001 or MATH 1111 may also be taken concurrently by written permission from the instructor

 The fundamental principles, concepts, and theories, of chemistry are presented including nomenclature, chemical symbols, formulas, equations, stoichiometry, This course will examine atomic structure, periodic law, chemical bonding, molecular structure and polarity, as well as basic chemical reactions such as oxidation-reduction reactions and acid-base reactions.
 Thermochemical concepts, as well as the properties of solids, liquids, and gases will be discussed.
 The laboratory will introduce students to chemical safety the use of basic equipment, and methods of data collection, as well as the synthesis, Isolation, and analysis of chemical compounds.